Today’s topic: How to buy a baseball glove for kids.

 My personal opinion on this topic is: If you are an established player and are looking for the highest performance and comfort, stick with the leather.
 If your child is just starting out, consider looking into synthetics.

 The Louisville Slugger Genesis series gloves are a great entry level glove that my kids have used before with above average results.
 These gloves are a compromise, featuring an all leather palm with a mesh back.
+See all the details about these gloves with the button below.

 How to buy a baseball glove for kids – Conclusion